moding-il/bizdoc.core/README.md

 }
 ```

-The above PopulateAsync method accepts MyReportArgsModel and returns a dictionary of MyReportDataModel retrieved from database.
+The above PopulateAsync method accepts MyReportArgsModel and returns a list of MyReportDataModel retrieved from database.

 A report object may have an Angular component presenting it.
 In which case, the component should implement the IReportComponent\<T\>.